Participer au site avec un Tip

 X : ndarray, float32 or float64

 Initial approximation to the ``k`` eigenvectors (non-sparse).
-If `A`

-has ``shape=(n,n)`` then `X` should have shape ``shape=(n,k)``.
+If `A` has ``shape=(n,n)`` then `X` must have ``shape=(n,k)``.

-By default, ``B = Identity``.
 Often called the "mass matrix".
+Must be Hermitian positive definite.

-Y : ndarray, float32 or float64, optional
+Y : ndarray, float32 or float64, default: None

-The iterations will be performed in the B-orthogonal complement
+The iterations will be performed in the ``B``-orthogonal complement

 tol : scalar, optional